Michael addition reaction: Pharmaceuticals

 A Michael reaction is used as a mechanistic step by many covalent inhibitor drugs.
 Cancer drugs such as ibrutinib, osimertinib, and rociletinib have an acrylamide functional group as a Michael acceptor.
-The Michael acceptor on the drug reacts with a Michael acceptor in the active site of an enzyme.
+The Michael donor on the drug reacts with a Michael acceptor in the active site of an enzyme.
 This is a viable cancer treatment because the target enzyme is inhibited following the Michael reaction.